Emmanuel-Oreofe/alx-low_level_programming/0x01-variables_if_else_while/README.md

-prints alphabets in lower case
+print alphabet in both cases